O'Higgins F.C.: Club badge and colours

-The current badge of the club is a Phoenix over a pentagon with the colours white, yellow, and green.
+The current badge of the club is a phoenix over a pentagon with the colours white, yellow, and green.
 The colors remember the club colors of Instituto O'Higgins, América de Rancagua and O'Higgins Braden respectively.
-Several Rancaguan people affirm that the phoenix represents the Chilean historic city, in where the founding father and hero of the country, Bernardo O'Higgins, led his army to win the Battle of Rancagua against the Spaniards, highlighting that the club's name is in honour of him.
+Several Rancaguan people affirm that the phoenix represents the Chilean historic city, in where the founding father and hero of the country, Bernardo O'Higgins, led his army to win the Battle of Rancagua against Spain, highlighting that the club's name is in honour of him.

-The club's current home kit colours are sky blue and white, whilst the traditional away colours are yellow in honour of América, but in recent years the away kits have been white and black.
+The club's current home kit colours are sky blue and white in honor to the 1950 FIFA World Cup Uruguay national team title-winner, whilst the traditional away colours are yellow in honour of América, but in recent years the away kits have been white and black.
 In the 2010 Campeonato Petrobras, O'Higgins wore the former kit of O'Higgins Braden as away colours.

 An unusual fact was that in the 2012 Torneo de Apertura first leg final at home against Universidad de Chile, the team played with the away kit colours in Rancagua, the city where the team is based.

 The current home kit of the club consists of a sky blue shirt, black shorts and socks.
-The kit is manufactured by Adidas, and the main sponsor is Sun Monticello.
+The kit is manufactured by Joma, and the main sponsor is LatamWin.